THE TRUE EVIDENCE

 Gifts

-"For with stammering lips and another tongue will he speak to this people" (Isa.28:11).
+There is no spiritual gift, be it a sign or a power, which can be the evidence of one having the baptism of the Holy Spirit.
+We understand that the Lord God used a sign to speak to His people Israel (for they were a people who looked for signs).
+He chose “tongues” so as to fulfill the prophecy that He had the prophet Isaiah utter some 750 years earlier — “For with stammering lips and another tongue will he speak to this people” (Isa.28:11).
 This happened on the Day of Pentecost when He poured out His Spirit upon the Apostles.
 Thousands gathered around the Apostles to hear the exposition of the Word by Peter and three thousands souls were saved.
 Not very long after that, Peter was led by the Spirit to a Gentile home.
 Being obedient to the vision, he preached the Gospel to the household of Cornelius.
-God again used "tongues" as a sign to Peter that the Holy Spirit was also poured out upon the Gentiles.
+God again used “tongues” as a sign to Peter that the Holy Spirit was also poured out upon the Gentiles.
 None of the Apostles could deny that fact for the sign was the same as when they received it.
 Lastly, God dealt with the Samaritans.
 Again Peter witnessed with his eyes that, indeed, the Holy Spirit was also given to these people.
 The sign was indisputable.

-unique.
+The case of the believers in Ephesus (Acts 19:1-7) is unique.
 This is a case in point that unless a believer is baptized into Christ he cannot receive the Holy Spirit.
-However, if he does have the Holy Spirit, then he should be baptized in the Name of Jesus Christ just as Cornelius and his household were.
+However, if he does have the Holy Spirit, then he should be baptized in the Name of Jesus Christ just as Cornelius and his household.
 There are no two ways about it.
-The twelve believers in Ephesus were disciples of Apollos who was a disciple of John the Baptist.
-They were all baptized according to John's baptism of repentance and were told to believe in the One who was to come after John, that is, Christ Jesus.
-The Gospel of John the Baptist was "to give knowledge of salvation unto his people by the remission of their sins" (Lk.1:77).
-It had been some 25 years that they were baptized and had kept their faith.
+The twelve believers in Ephesus were disciples of Apollos, who was a disciple of John the Baptist.
+They were all baptized according to John’s baptism of repentance and were told to believe in the One who was to come after John, that is, Christ Jesus.
+The Gospel of John the Baptist was “to give knowledge of salvation unto his people by the remission of their sins” (Lk.1:77).
+It was about 25 years since they were baptized and had kept their faith.
 Nevertheless, they had not received the Holy Spirit because they were not baptized into Christ.
 Only in Christ is the Holy Spirit given.
 They had believed unto salvation but they were not born again of the Spirit of Christ.
 Because they were foreknown of God, God sent Paul to them to address the need that they should go through another baptism, this time a baptism in the Name of the Lord Jesus Christ for the remission of their sins.
-When they received the Word, they obeyed and were re-baptized, and after Paul laid hands on them, they received the Holy Spirit and "spake with tongues, and prophesied".
+When they received the Word, they obeyed and were re-baptized.
+And after Paul laid hands on them, they received the Holy Spirit and “spake with tongues, and prophesied”.

 God's Way

-Regardless of the association with any true servant of the Lord Jesus Christ a believer chooses to make, he needs to realize that he must come God's way in order to receive the baptism of the Holy Spirit.
+Regardless of the association with any true servant of the Lord Jesus Christ a believer chooses to make, he needs to realize that he must come God’s way in order to receive the baptism of the Holy Spirit.
 Before the Church began on the Day of Pentecost, the ministry of John the Baptist had produced a group of disciples.
 After his death, his more active disciples continued his ministry by keeping his message alive and they made more disciples.
 Such a man was Apollos (Acts 18:24-28).
-While Christ was preaching the Gospel, the disciples of John were keeping and following John's teachings.
-There were the disciples of John and there were the disciples of Christ.
-And they had some small areas of differences.
+While Christ was preaching the Gospel, the disciples of John were keeping and following John’s teachings.
+There were the disciples of John and there were the disciples of Christ, and they had some small differences.
 (Read Matt.9:14; Lk.11:1; Jhn.4:1-2.)
-But in the end, after the Holy Spirit was poured out and the Church began, the disciples of John, including Apollos, had to come God's way.
-They were instructed in the Truth that they might understand the Plan and Purposes of God more accurately.
+In the end, after the Holy Spirit was poured out and the Church began, the disciples of John, including Apollos, had to come God’s way.
+They were instructed in the Truth so that they might understand the Plan and Purposes of God more accurately.
 Amen.
 God cares for His own.

 Similarly, in this Laodicean Church Age, God had sent a prophet-messenger, William Branham.
 Like John the Baptist, he pointed to the One who is The Way, The Truth and The Life, and he proclaimed that all true disciples should come into that marriage feast with the Christ.
-Hence, if you are a disciple of William Branham (or a disciple of any true servant of Christ), you need to realize that you must come God's way by coming back to His Apostolic Word before you can be prepared and made ready as a part of the Bride-Wife of our Lord Jesus Christ.
+Therefore, if you are a disciple of William Branham (or a disciple of any true servant of Christ), you need to realize that you must come God’s way by coming back to His Apostolic Word before you can be prepared and made ready as a part of the Bride-Wife of our Lord Jesus Christ.

 What Then Is The [Initial] Evidence of The Holy Spirit baptism?